 The merit badge and workbook links below take you to the most current official requirements.
 (A HUGE thank you to Mr. Johnson for compiling this information in one place!)

-If you click on the “yes” link for a listed merit badge, it will take you to a separate PDF document that provides some guidance on ways to successfully accomplish the necessary work with the flag ‘PRE-CAMP’ and bold type text recommendations.
+Click on the “yes” link for a listed merit badge, for a separate PDF document that provides some guidance on ways to successfully accomplish the necessary work with the flag ‘PRE-CAMP’ and bold type text recommendations.

 Please note: some MBs have 30 day observation/recording periods so the MB cannot be completed in camp if the Scout has not done those requirements in advance.